 This solves 2 problems.
 First, the frozen bottles replace those freezer packs which saves room.
 Second, you can drink the water as they melt.
 And, once you get to your hotel or AirBnB, you can refill them and stick them back in the freezer to use again the next day.
 Win/win!

-Along with the frozen bottles, I also keep a large re-usable thermal bottle with me.
-Just make sure it fits in the cup holder. 😉
+Along with the frozen bottles, I also keep a large re-usable Traveling Quilter travel mug with me. 😉

-There are just a few more items that I always add to my ultimate packing list.
+There are just a few more items that I always add to my ultimate road trip packing list.